Your browser does not support the running script, you cannot get a perfect browsing

 Japan Cherry Blossom Tour Operators: 2026 Sakura Season Guide

 Cherry blossom season is the most beautiful — and most competitive — time to visit Japan.
-Full bloom lasts only a week or two, timing shifts with the weather, and popular sakura spots see crowds several times their normal size.
+Full bloom lasts only a week or two, the timing shifts with the weather, and popular sakura spots see crowds several times their normal size.

 osaka castle cherry blossom